cocotb/cocotb/documentation/source/simulator_support.rst

 ---------

-To get waveforms in VCD format, add Verilator's trace option(s) to the :make:var:`EXTRA_ARGS` make variable, for example:
+To get waveforms in VCD format, add Verilator's trace option(s) to the :make:var:`EXTRA_ARGS` make variable, for example in a Makefile:

   .. code-block:: make